fmoessbauer/block-puzzle-solver/README.md

 Now, the goal is to find 25 bitmasks out of all candidates which do not collide.
 Mathematically spoken this 25 bitmasks must not collide pair-wise.
 As the number of combinations (25 out of ~ 960) is roughly 3e74 exhaustive search is not possible.
-This also applies to backtracking as shown below.
+This also applies to backtracking approach as shown below.

 Hence, we rely on a different approach: We calculate the collision graph of all bitmasks by checking each pair of masks:
 If the masks collide, an edge is added between both vertices (indices of bitmask).